 Working in an office environment can be a challenge – some days it can feel that the friction between individuals is unbearable.
-Ideally, we all get along with our co-workers, but sadly this is not the case.
+Ideally, we all encourage friendly employee relationships with our co-workers, but sadly this is not the case.
 Some days it can feel like we have been transported back to school, with infighting, subtle slights and gossip negatively affecting workplace harmony.

 This can really affect employee engagement and productivity.
 People report high levels of workplace dissatisfaction when they feel tension between themselves and their colleagues.
 While long lasting friendships and truly affectionate relations can be formed in an office, if the atmosphere is toxic, the opposite can occur.
 In fact, in some office spaces the feeling is so negative that people choose to resign rather than spend another day at their desks.

 We spend a big portion of our time with our coworkers, and in some cases we see them more than we see our own family members and friends.
 In the best case scenarios, this means that we build bosom friendships with them that fulfill us and make us happy.
 These friends can bolster our confidence, support us in our quest for promotions and help us enjoy our working life.

 That said, even an office with a group of harmonious friends (or at least employees who are friendly) still have one more hurdle to cross – management.
 While managers and employees may not be the best of friends outside of the office, it is a good idea that everyone be friendly.
 Building a climate of trust, amity and respect between colleagues and management is one of the smartest things that you can do as a business owner.
 But how can you create this?

 Team relationships are the glue that holds employee engagement together

 Your employees might feel underpaid, underappreciated or under stimulated, but if they like their colleagues, they may choose to stay on at your firm for years longer than they would otherwise!
 A series of strong peer relations can even help your employees look forward to their workweek.
 That is why you need to encourage friendly employee relationships.